-Central diabetes insipidus is a lack of vasopressin (antidiuretic hormone) that causes excessive production of very dilute urine (polyuria).
+Central diabetes insipidus is a lack of the hormone vasopressin (antidiuretic hormone) that causes excessive production of very dilute urine (polyuria).

 Central diabetes insipidus has several causes, including a brain tumor, a brain injury, brain surgery, tuberculosis, and some forms of other diseases.